osu-tekbots/hiring/docs/server.md

-subject_tag = ; optional tag to prepend all email subjects with admin_address = ; email address for admins that need important site notifications admin_subject_tag = SPT Admin ; subject tag for emails sent from the site admins
+subject_tag = ; optional tag to prepend all email subjects with admin_address = ; email address for admins that need important site notifications admin_subject_tag = SPT Admin ; subject tag for emails sent from the site admins bounce_address = ; email address to send bounced emails to

 [client]
 base_url = ; base URL used by the frontend (e.g. http://eecs.oregonstate.edu/education/hiring/)